Approximable triangulated categories: More about the strong generation of and

 \thm{T27.17} Let $X$ be a separated, noetherian, finite-dimensional scheme, and assume that every closed, reduced, irreducible subscheme of $X$ has a regular alteration.
 Then the category $\dcoh(X)$ is strongly generated. \ethm

 \hst{R27.21} We should tell the reader what was known in the direction of Theorem~\ref{T27.17}.
 We have already alluded to the fact that, when $X$ is regular and finite-dimensional, the inclusion $\dperf X\la\dcoh(X)$ is an equivalence and Theorem~\ref{T27.1} tells us that the equivalent categories $\dperf X\cong\dcoh(X)$ are strongly generated.
-Using a stratification, of a possibly singular $X$, Rouquier~\cite[Theorem~7.38]{Rouquier08} refined the argument in Bondal and Van den Bergh~\cite[Theorem~3.1.4]{BondalvandenBergh04}, showing that $\dcoh(X)$ is strongly generated whenever $X$ is a separated scheme of finite type over a perfect field $k$.
-Keller and Van den Bergh~\cite[Proposition~5.1.2]{Keller-Vandenbergh08} generalized to separated schemes of finite type over arbitrary fields.
+Using a stratification, of a possibly singular $X$, Rouquier~\cite[Theorem~7.38]{Rouquier08} built and substantially extended on the argument in Bondal and Van den Bergh~\cite[Theorem~3.1.4]{BondalvandenBergh04} to show that $\dcoh(X)$ is strongly generated whenever $X$ is a separated scheme of finite type over a perfect field $k$.
+The preprint by Keller and Van den Bergh~\cite[Proposition~5.1.2]{Keller-Vandenbergh08} generalized to separated schemes of finite type over arbitrary fields, but this Proposition disappeared in the passage to the published version~\cite{Keller-Vandenbergh11}.
 The reader might also wish to look at Lunts~\cite[Theorem~6.3]{Lunts10} for a different approach to the proof, but still using stratifications.
 If we specialize the result of Rouquier, extended by Keller and Van den Bergh, to the case where $X=\spec R$ is an affine scheme, we learn that $\D^b(\mmod R)$ is strongly generated whenever $R$ is of finite type over a field $k$.

 Note that, while Theorem~\ref{T27.1} is easy and classical in the case where $X$ is affine, Theorem~\ref{T27.17} is \emph{neither easy nor classical for affine $X$.} In recent years there has been interest among commutative algebraists in understanding this better: the reader is referred to Aihara and Takahashi~\cite{Aihara-Takahashi11}, Bahlekeh, Hakimian, Salarian and Takahashi~\cite{Bahlekeh-Hakimian-Salarian-Takahashi15} and Iyengar and Takahashi~\cite{Iyengar-Takahashi15} for a sample of the literature.
 There is also a connection with the concept of the radius of the (abelian) category of modules over $R$; see Dao and Takahashi~\cite{Dao-Takahashi14,Dao-Takahashi15} and Iyengar and Takahashi~\cite{Iyengar-Takahashi15}.
 The union of the known results seems to be that $\D^b(\mmod R)$ is strongly generated if $R$ is an equicharacteristic excellent local ring, or essentially of finite type over a field---see~\cite[Corollary~7.2]{Iyengar-Takahashi15}.
 In~\cite[Remark~7.3]{Iyengar-Takahashi15} it is observed that there are examples of commutative, noetherian rings for which $\D^b(\mmod R)$ is \emph{not} strongly generated.